-How bad can tennis balls damage your pets’ teeth and are there bigger hazards you should be aware of with tennis balls?
+How bad can tennis balls damage your pets’ teeth and are there bigger hazards you should be aware of with tennis balls and rubber balls?